mhweber/gis_in_action_r_spatial/_posts/2017-04-18-01-Before-The-Workshop.md

 ---
 title: "01 - Before The Workshop"
-author: Jeffrey W. Hollister
+author: Marc Weber
 layout: post_page
 ---

 Prior to the start of the workshop everyone will need to have the software installed and tested.
-You will need to have  and RStudio.
+You will need to have  R and RStudio.
 Get the latest versions of each and install using the defaults.

 1. **R:**
     - [General Info](http://cran.r-project.org/)